MagicMicky/lovelace-calendar-heatmap-card/README.md

 ![Discord Gaming Activity Example](https://raw.githubusercontent.com/MagicMicky/lovelace-calendar-heatmap-card/main/docs/images/discord-example.png)
 *Example of Discord gaming activity visualization (you may want to replace this with your own screenshot)*

+## Troubleshooting

+### Common Issues

+#### No Data Showing
+- Ensure your entity has historical data in Home Assistant
+- Check that the entity states aren't all in the `ignored_states` list
+- Verify that `days_to_show` isn't set too low

+#### Colors Not Matching Theme
+- Make sure you're using a recent version of Home Assistant
+- Try adding the custom theme variables mentioned in the Theming section
+- Check if your theme properly defines the fallback variables

+#### Performance Issues
+- Try reducing `days_to_show` to display fewer days
+- Increase `refresh_interval` to reduce update frequency

 ## Development

 ### Project Structure